spoonapps/docs/doc/reference/commands/rmi.md

 To remove all the images in your registry, specify the `-a` flag as the argument to the `spoon rmi` command.

 	spoon rmi -a

-This command *will* delete all the images in your registry.